 Among Yale SOM's many elective courses with an international focus are the two Global Social Entrepreneurship courses, which give you the opportunity to travel abroad for an entrepreneurial consulting experience.
 Both courses connect students with mission-driven social entrepreneurs in a developing country to help them address a specific management challenge.
 Global Social Entrepreneurship India works with Indian social enterprises on an array of projects focused on expanding their reach and impact.
 Another edition of the course pairs students with organizations in a different country each year.

 You may also choose to spend a semester or a quarter studying at an overseas business school.
-Yale SOM maintains semester-long exchange programs with five top business schools:
+Yale SOM maintains semester-long exchange programs with six top business schools: